aagallag/psDooM/README.md

 # psDooM (aka: DooM for Sys A's)
-This is an unofficial, mirror of an unmaintained sourceforge project.
+This is an unofficial, mirror of the unmaintained sourceforge project.

 [Original psDooM Homepage](http://psdoom.sourceforge.net/)